facebookresearch/CompilerGym/docs/source/envs/mlir.rst

 Reward Space
 ~~~~~~~~~~~~
-The reward is -running time.
+The reward is negative running time.

 Action Space